Buy 1 Get 1 Half Price - Selected Morocco Tours - Chat Now

 • Day 6

-Trek from Pisang to Manang (3,540m, 11,614ft).
-Today, enjoy stunning views of Annapurna Range, pass through the village of Braga, with its ancient monastery from the 8th Century.
-Then, continue towards Manang village, passing through fields of barley and buckwheat.
+Trek from Ngawal to Manang (3,540m, 11,614ft).
+Today, enjoy stunning views of Annapurna Range, pass through the village of Bhraka, with its ancient monastery from the 8th Century.
+Then, continue towards Manang village, passing through fields of barley and buckwheat and by Gangapurna Lake sitting at 3550m.

 • Day 7